Drake Stadium (Drake University): History

 Drake Stadium opened on October 10, 1925, as the Bulldogs defeated Kansas.

 Drake Stadium has seen the Bulldogs win thirteen conference championships in football, while advancing to five college football bowl games.
-The stadium is also the home field for nearby Des Moines Roosevelt High School and occasional home games for Dowling High School.
 It is currently the largest stadium in the Pioneer Football League.

 Drake Stadium is also the home to the Drake Relays, one of the premier track and field meets in the country.
 Thousands of high school, college, and professional track athletes come to Drake Stadium in late April to compete in one of the largest track meets in the United States.
 The prominence of the Relays has led to Drake hosting various other national and regional professional, collegiate, and youth meets.
 Fourteen world records have been set at the Relays.

 The stadium also hosts the Iowa boys and girls high school track state championships.

 It also serves as a secondary venue for the university's men's and women's soccer teams.
 In 2019, the Des Moines Menace, a local USL League Two soccer club, played its home schedule at the stadium.